bertman12/wc3-invasion-defense/README.md

 make it so the kingdom will send recapture forces to retake undead buildings. should use the same spawning attacking system as

+====

+potion of holy fire that casts holy light on a lot of nearby undead units , every half sec

+//remove the ability if the unit dies.

+let players choose a starting bonus like

+-   administrative skills, grants bonus base food for the user